-Since the CEFR was published, the engagement of the Council's Language Policy Programme has broadened, building on the success of the CEFR and other projects.
+Since the CEFR was published, the engagement of the Council's Language Policy Programme together with its European Centre for Modern Languages (ECML) has broadened, building on the success of the CEFR and other projects.
 A number of policy documents and resources that further develop the underlying educational principles and objectives of the CEFR are available, not only concerning foreign/second languages but also as regards the language of schooling, and the development of curricula to promote plurilingual and intercultural education.
 Many of these are available on the Platform of resources and references for plurilingual and intercultural education, for example: